-- Most people stop at their first ideas and don't apply equal focus to every moment of deliberate divergent thinking: meaning, we usually stop at our first idea because we feel if it was the first, it's the right one.
+- Most people stop at their first ideas and don't apply equal focus to every moment of deliberate, divergent thinking: meaning, we usually stop at our first idea because we feel if it was the first, it's the right one.
 However, this is not the case.
 The first idea, rather than being the best one, can be the foundation of a bigger concept.
 You must continue to grow your ideas rather than get stuck on the first one.

-- Every minute is equally essential: meaning, time doesn't have a value.
+- Every minute is equally essential.
+Time doesn't have a value.

-- Push yourself through the barrier, go further, don't stop, go through the pain: meaning, being creative is a like an intense sport for your brain, you don't stop or quit when it's becoming hard.
-It can be painful, tough, but it's exactly at this moment that things are getting interesting.
+- Push yourself through the barrier; go further, don't stop, propel yourself through the pain.
+Being creative is like an intense sport for your brain: you don't stop and quit when it gets difficult.
+It can be painful and tough, but it's precisely in these moments that things start getting intriguing.

-- The best ideas happenned in the shower, bed, bathroom, etc. Notice a theme?
+- The best ideas happen in the shower, bed, bathroom, etc. Notice a theme?
 Your leisure time is when your brain is the most creative.
 Your brain can truly function when it's relaxed, not stressed, or pressured.
-Find the environement to recreate this state of mind and let the flow of information come to you.
+Find the environment to recreate this state of mind and let the flow of information come to you.

-- Preparation is vital: meaning, you have to know your subject by heart.
+- Preparation is vital.
+You must know your subject by heart.
 Target?
 Audience?
 What's the product about?
 The tech behind it?
 Who is the founder?
-The most information you'll get, the more elements you'll have to get creative.
+The more information you retain, the more elements you'll have to get creative.

 If everything has a process, then creativity has a process.

-We were enthusiastic about this new knowledge and thrilled to know how could we have so much ideas.
-So here is how the course really started.
+We were enthusiastic about this new knowledge and thrilled to know how we could create so many ideas.
+So here’s how the class went:

-"Creativiy = knowledge + problem + divergent thinking + collaboration"
+Creativity = knowledge + problem + divergent thinking + collaboration.

 The list of opposites.

-Alfred Harmsworth, created the Daily Mail after having quite a disruptive thinking at the time: merging opposites.
-There was no balance between "stupid" tabloids and "boring" financial journals in the UK.
+Alfred Harmsworth created Daily Mail after having quite a disruptive thought: merging opposites.
+There was no balance between stupid tabloids and boring financial journals in the United Kingdom.
 When he noticed the hole for a news outlet that incorporated a balance of the two, Harmsworth decided to create one.
-It went on to become the most sold newspapper in the world!
+It went on to become the most sold newspaper in the world!
 Sometimes, as advertisers or even entrepreneurs we are looking for a niche like a gold mine.
-We are waiting for this market opportunity when we could just create it.
+We are waiting for an opening in the market when we could just create one.
 Link elements between them and let the magic happen.

 Your brain is a muscle, so it needs to be trained.
-The more you'll practice, the more efficient you'll get.
-Don't judge yourself or forfeit when it's too hard, because it's only the beginning.
-You don't run a marathon directly.
+The more you practice, the more efficient you'll get.
+Don't judge yourself or forfeit when it gets hard, because it's only the beginning.
+You don't run a marathon without practice.

 Start with this: Take a sheet of paper, a timer and a pen.
-You have one minute to write all the superpower a superhero could have.
+You have one minute to name every superpower you can think of.

-Was it hard?
-Challenging?
-Did you felt stuck?
+Was it difficult?
+Did you get stuck?
 Do you have a headache?
-It doesn't matter how much superpowers you could write, how realistic it is, how interesting or dumb your answers are, it's just training.
+Need a nap?
+It doesn't matter how many superpowers you wrote, how realistic they are, or how interesting or silly your answers are.
+You’re just training.
 You're working on your brain's neuroplasticity.
-With practice, you'll get more efficient, and you'll unlock parts of your creativity you could never imagine.
+With practice, you'll get more efficient and you'll unlock parts of your creativity that you never imagined could exist.

 Can we all be creative?

-For the quick story, this is what I did to present myself creativily: I'm passionate about photography and at the time, I was practicing it a lot.
-I developped my favorite pictures in 3D with Photoshop, bought as much 3D glasses I could, gave it to the audience and started my pitch with: "Welcome into my world."
+I'm passionate about photography and I was practicing it a lot at the time.
+I developed my favorite pictures in 3D with Photoshop, bought as many 3D glasses as I could and distributed them to the audience.
+I started my pitch with "welcome to my world."
 I talked about the role of advertising in our society and how it could have a huge positive impact.
-That, as advertisers we had the responsability to be creative and inspire people.
-(If only I knew, when I was sweating on this stage in front of many people, that one day, I would have created my own agency...)
+That, as advertisers, we had a responsibility to be creative and inspire people.
+(If only I’d known that while I was sweating on this stage in front of many people, that one day, I would have created my own agency...).